radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Main job : Build a custom platform for application development

 #### Define the set of key technologies for the enterprise applications
 Enterprises choose technologies based on the nature of technology, open-source support, documentation support, existing vendor relations, expertise in the team.
-Radius can provide the following to the customers:
+Radius can provide the following to the users:

 *Community supported assets* : Community supported assets include the resource type definitions and IaC templates to deploy and manage resources in applications.
 Radius can enable the community to provide and use the assets for the prevalent cloud native technologies.
-This will help customers to use pre-existing assets IaC templates and definitions in their applications without having to author them from scratch.
+This will help users to use pre-existing assets IaC templates and definitions in their applications without having to author them from scratch.

 *Community supported assets meets their requirements* : Enterprises have a wide range of requirements for their applications based on the nature of the application, market, region, hosting models,compliance and security policies.
 Radius can enable the community to provide and use the resource type definitions and IaC templates that meet the requirements of the enterprises and meet them where they are.
-This will enable customers to build what they want via Radius thus unblocking them to build their applications.
+This will enable users to build what they want via Radius thus unblocking them to build their applications.

 *Maintenance and support for the community supported assets* : Radius can provide the necessary tools and services to maintain and support the community supported assets.
 This will help the community to contribute, maintain the assets and provide support to the users who are using the assets.